How to check the certificate expiration date using the openssl command and options

 s_client

-Use subcommands that provide the client functionality required when communicating with SSL/TLS.
+Use the subcommands that provide the client functions required for SSL/TLS communication

 -connect host:port

-*This time we are using 443 (HTTPS), but you can also specify a port such as SMTP and use it to check the SSL/TLS connection.
+*In this example, 443 (HTTPS) is used, but it can also be used to specify a port such as SMTP to check SSL/TLS connections.

 < /dev/null

-The "openssl s_client" command connects to the specified destination and then goes into the "input waiting state", so none (/dev/null) is entered into the standard input to end the input waiting.
-If you do not use this, you will need to end the command using ctrl+c, so this is because it will take a lot of time.
+The "openssl s_client" command waits for input after connecting to the specified destination, so we put nothing (/dev/null) into the standard input to end the input wait.
+If we don't use this, it would be a hassle to terminate the command with ctrl+c, so we use it

-*This is not an option, but a specification relating to standard input for Shell (in this environment, bash).
+*This is not an option but a specification regarding the standard input of the shell (bash in this environment)

 2> /dev/null

-This is a standard error output (2) on Linux is outputted to none (/dev/null) and discarded, and prevented it from being displayed on Shell.
-If you use the previous < /dev/null, an unnecessary Error statement appears, so this is a measure to erase it.
+This outputs the standard error output (2) in Linux to nothing (/dev/null) and discards it so that it is not displayed on the shell.
+If you use < /dev/null in the previous step, an unnecessary error message will be displayed, so this is a measure to eliminate it

-*This is not an option, but a specification concerning the standard output of Shell (in this environment, bash).
+*This is not an option but a specification regarding the standard output of the shell (bash in this environment)

 | openssl x509 -noout -subject -dates

-*If there is no -in option, the specification of this command (x509) is to process the contents passed to standard input.
+*If the -in option is not specified, the specification of this command (x509) is to process the content passed to standard input

 command